JohnVonNeumann/opensorcery/README.md

 The project uses Docker/Docker Compose to handle development environments.
 The setup is fairly simple:
 1. `git clone` the repository
 2. Ensure you have all the requirements installed with `make check_host_system_installs`.
+3. Create a `.env` file from the `.env.template` file in the root directory, place a copy in `frontend/`
-3. from the root of the directory, run `make up`
+4. From the root of the directory, run `make up`
-4. Navigate to `localhost:8000` for Django.
+5. Navigate to `localhost:8000` for Django.
-5. Navigate also to `localhost:8080` for Vue.
+6. Navigate also to `localhost:8080` for Vue.
-5. great success
+7. great success

 ---